Saurabh209/KeyCode-Finder-miniProject/README.md

 ## Usage

-Once the project is installed and running, you can start typing on your keyboard, and the application will display the keys you press on the screen in real-time.
+Once the project is installed and running, you can start typing on your keyboard, and the application will display features on the screen in real-time.
 You can customize the display options by modifying the CSS styles in the `styles.css` file.
 For example, you can change the font size, color, or position of the displayed text to suit your preferences.

 ## Contributing